tango-controls/rfc/6/README.md

 ### Attributes
-The database SHALL provide a means of setting and getting attribute values for a class or device.
+The database SHALL provide for the persistent storage of Attributes of classes and devices.

 The database SHALL implement the following attribute-related commands: